Antonio Delgado – NY19

 Delgado with Secretary of Agriculture Tom Vilsack in Rensselaer County after 2021 flooding

-Delgado had voted in line with Joe Biden‘s stated position 100% of the time.[27]
+Delgado voted in line with Joe Biden‘s stated position 100% of the time.[27]

 Committee assignments